Translations are made in the Editor. It can be viewed in Translation or Proofreading/Voting Mode. Typically Translation Mode is enabled.

-To start translating, you need to choose the untranslated string from the left section and it will appear in the central top field Text for Translation.
-This area also shows context that is coming with a string.
+To start translating, you need to choose the untranslated string from the left section and it will appear in the central top field Source String.
+This area also shows the context that is coming with a string.
 This can be technical details, explanation of where the line appears in the actual product or screenshot showing the location of the string in a real product.

-If the source document does not have any context and it is not entirely clear how to translate it, you can click Request Context and ask your project manager to put some explanations to the string.
+If the source string does not have any context and it isn’t clear how to translate it, click Request and project manager will be notified that additional explanations are required.

 Enter the translation into the field under the original text on the central section and click Save.
 You will be automatically redirected to the next string.

-Under the translation area, there is a list of suggestions made by other participants, from Translation Memory and machine translation engines (Microsoft Translator, Google Translate or Yandex.Translate).
-Having clicked on one of the suggestions, it will automatically appear in the translation area.
+Under the translation area, there is a list of suggestions made by other project members, from Translation Memory and Machine Translation engines.
+Click on one of the suggestions and it will automatically appear in the translation area.
 Refer to it as a basis for your own suggestions.

 Proofreaders can approve the best translations by clicking on the checkbox.
-If you are a proofreader and plan on checking and approving more than one translation — switch to Proofreading Mode.
+If you are a proofreader and plan to review and approve more than one translation — switch to Proofreading Mode.

 Some strings may have plural forms.
-In such a case, all variants of the string are shown in the Text for Translation field.
-Enter translations in the corresponding tabs that depict plural forms of a target language.
+In such a case, all variants of the string are shown in the section where you type in translations.
+Enter translations in the corresponding tabs that depict plural forms of the target language.

-Other Languages tab allows to check the translations into other target languages.
-This can be a useful tip for multilingual people, as well as while translating dialects of a language.
+Other Languages section allows you to check the string translations into other target languages.
+This can be a useful tip for multilingual people and while translating dialects of a language.

-There is a possibility to discuss a meaning of a source string or other questions related to it.
-To do so, enter your comment in the Comments tab in the right section of the Editor.
-It is recommended to use a source language of the project for this, in order other participants could understand it.
+You can discuss the meaning of the source string or other related questions.
+Enter your comment in the Comments tab in the right section of the Editor.
+It is recommended to use a source language of the project so other translators could understand it.
 Use “@” plus username to direct your message to the specific person.

-If there is a mistake in the source string, the translation is wrong, or some additional context is required, you can report the difficulty to the project manager by checking the Issue option.
+If there is a mistake in the source string, the translation is wrong, or additional context is required, you can report the difficulty to the project manager by selecting the Issue checkbox.
 The problem is reported to the project managers, so they can correct mistakes or add context.

 All hotkeys can be customized.
 Simply click on the necessary key combination, and modify it with the help of your keyboard.

-To open the Editor settings, click on the gear icon in the header.
+To open the Editor settings, click on the gear icon in the right upper corner.

 Translators only can use this mode to vote for the best translations.
 To vote click on the plus sign.
 Translations that get the most votes will appear on the top.

-All the other participants of the project can use this mode to review and approve translations to make sure they are ready to be published.
-To approve translation click the check icon on the right.
-To reverse the action click the check icon again.
-To approve all or a couple of the strings at once check the boxes on the left and then click Approve.
+Proofreaders of the project use Proofreading mode to make sure the translations are ready for the export.
+To approve each translation separately, click the checked icon next to the suggestion.
+To approve all or a couple of the strings at once, check the boxes on the left and then click Approve.

-Note: Turn on QA checks to help you find strings that require reviewing.
-Issues found would be highlited in red under the translated strings that might need changing.
+Note: Turn on QA checks to help you find strings that require review.
+Issues found will be highlighted in red under the translated strings that require revision.

 To suggest another translation сlick on the text you want to change and when done click Save.
-Your translation would be added to the list of other suggestions.
+Your translation will be added to the list of other suggestions.

 Context is shown by default.
-To hide context and other information like translation or approval date, suggestion authors and on, click View and opt for Hide Context.
+To hide context and other information like translation or approval date, suggestion authors, click .